No reviews yet

 In our first session together, here's what you can expect

-In our first session, my focus will be on getting to know you and what brings you to therapy.
-We’ll spend time talking about your goals, your hopes for change, and any concerns you may have about the process.
-I’ll explain how I work with Internal Family Systems (IFS) so you have a clear sense of what to expect, and we’ll go at a pace that feels safe and comfortable for you.
-This first session is less about “fixing” and more about beginning to build a supportive, collaborative relationship where you feel heard and understood.
+Our first session is all about getting to know you and understanding what brings you to therapy.
+We’ll explore your goals, your hopes for change, and any concerns you may have about the process.
+I’ll take time to explain how I use Internal Family Systems so you have a clear sense of what to expect.
+This first conversation isn’t about fixing things it’s about building a supportive, collaborative relationship where you can feel heard and understood.
+We’ll move at a pace that feels safe and comfortable for you as we begin this journey together.

 The biggest strengths that I bring into our sessions

-What stands out about my approach is the emphasis I place on building a genuine therapeutic relationship.
-I value honesty and authenticity in the work we do together, and I aim to create a safe space where you can feel both supported and challenged.
-While I am direct and straightforward when needed, I also incorporate humor and warmth to keep the process approachable.
-I recognize how difficult it can be to open up to someone new, and I work to meet you where you are with respect, compassion, and understanding.
+I believe that a genuine therapeutic relationship is the foundation of meaningful change.
+I value honesty, authenticity, and humor in my work, helping clients feel both supported and challenged in a way that feels approachable and real.
+While I can be direct when it’s helpful, I also bring warmth and compassion to every session.
+I know how difficult it can be to open up to someone new, so I strive to meet you exactly where you are with respect, patience, and understanding.

 The clients I'm best positioned to serve

 I specialize in working with adults who feel overwhelmed by self-criticism, relationship challenges, or unresolved trauma.
-Many of my clients come to therapy wanting to quiet their inner critic, feel more authentic in their relationships, and develop healthier ways of coping with stress.
-I am especially attuned to those who are motivated for change but may feel stuck in old patterns or uncertain about where to begin.
-My approach helps clients gain clarity, self-compassion, and confidence as they work toward their goals of healing and growth.
+Many of my clients come to therapy hoping to quiet their inner critic, feel more authentic in their relationships, and find healthier ways to cope with stress.
+I’m especially attuned to those who are motivated to change but feel stuck in old patterns or unsure of how to begin.
+My approach helps clients build self-compassion, gain clarity, and strengthen confidence as they move toward healing and growth.

 Specialties